 Make good posture a habit.

 What’s the best way to improve your posture?
 Practice, practice, practice—because poor posture is usually a bad habit more than anything else.
 Start every workout with a proper warm-up.
 Then move into any type of exercise keep your core engaged, and utilize the right muscles.
 When you feel your posture begin to slip, take a quick break and try again.
-Also, consider incorporating a yoga class, which often emphasizes good posture and body alignment, to help you reprogram your body.
+Also, consider incorporating a yoga class (Aaptiv has yoga too), which often emphasizes good posture and body alignment, to help you reprogram your body.

 After all, ignoring good posture has serious impacts.
 You may experience poor digestion, difficulty breathing, more aches and pains, and extra stress on your joints, muscles, and organs.